 The cash flow is calculated over 20 years and is discounted by the risk-free interest rate + risk premium for similar businesses (pre-tax interest rate 10 per cent).
 Calculations show that the value of discounted cash flows exceeds recognised goodwill by a good margin.

 Other goodwill in the Group is calculated based on average earnings in the market area and is discounted at the risk-free interest rate + the risk premium for similar businesses (12-14 per cent).

 SpareBank 1 SMN's strategy is that ownership resulting from defaulted exposures should at the outset be of brief duration, normally not longer than one year.
-Work on selling such companies is continuously in progress, and for accounting purposes they are classified as held for sale by one line consolidation.
+Work on selling such companies is continuously in progress, and for accounting purposes they are classified as held for sale.
 See also note 39 on investments in owner interests.

-In the transfer of loan portfolios to Eksportfinans, SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt, the Group considers whether the criteria for derecognition under IAS 39 are met.
-At the end of the accounting year all transferred portfolios were derecognised from the Parent Bank’s balance sheet.
+In the sale of loan portfolios to Eksportfinans, SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt, the Group considers whether the criteria for derecognition under IAS 39 are met.
+At the end of the accounting year all sold portfolios were derecognised from the Parent Bank’s balance sheet.
 See also note 9 on derecognition of financial assets.